Ali Jackson (jazz bassist)

-National Endowment for the Arts, 1975 & 1976 for the composition of " Asalat" (i.e. prayer) 5 movement suite for 5 flutes, 4 basses, 1 tuba, 5 ancestral drums.
+National Endowment for the Arts, 1975 and 1976 for the composition of " Asalat" (i.e. prayer) 5 movement suite for 5 flutes, 4 basses, 1 tuba, 5 ancestral drums.

 His composition "Prayer to the East" was the title track of Yusef Lateef's 1957 album.
-Bassist George Mraz has used this line as a feature calling it "Denzil,s Best".
+Bassist George Mraz has used this line as a feature calling it "Denzil's Best".

 In the late 1940s, Jackson was a member of a quartet, the AHJOs, named after the initials of each musician: Ali, Roland "Hack" Hanna, Joe (tenor saxophonist Joe Alexander) and Oliver, his brother.

 He was briefly in the house band at the Blue Bird Inn, led by Billy Mitchell (together with his brother).

 In the 1980s he performed in his brother's quintet, which toured and recorded in Europe.
 The line-up of the Oliver Jackson Quintet that performed in Switzerland in 1984 comprised Oliver Jackson, Arnett Cobb, Irving Stokes, tp - Claude Black, and Ali Jackson.